updated on 20 July 2021

 And for a rundown of great commercial awareness sources outside LawCareers.Net, read this guide to building commercial awareness.

 For entry-level applicants, understanding how a law firm works as a business is a matter of research.
-You should read up on your chosen firm extensively before submitting an application.
+You should read up on your chosen firm extensively before applying.
 What are its main practice areas?
 Where are its offices?
 Does the firm have an alternative business structure licence?
+If so, should they be worried about the rise of alternative legal service provider accountancy firms?
 Has it been involved in a merger recently?
 What do the recent news stories and press releases on the firm’s website focus on?
 Find out this information and use it to tailor your application to the specific firm in question.

 Drive and determination

 Every recruiter knows how competitive the legal profession is for those looking to enter it, as well as the often difficult work and long hours that characterise the careers of many lawyers.
-Motivation is therefore an essential quality for candidates with law firms and chambers wanting to recruit people who they can trust will get the work done to the highest standard, and to tight deadlines.
+Motivation is therefore an essential quality for candidates with law firms and chambers wanting to recruit people who they can trust will get the work done to the highest standard and meet deadlines.

 How to demonstrate it

 Drive can be a nebulous characteristic to pinpoint but ultimately a driven person is identifiable through their work experience and employment history, or through the pursuit of extracurricular activities.
 Juggling a job through your A levels and degree can be a great example of determination, but it’s not all about legal work experience.
-We have heard of partners who were impressed by candidates who undertook a paper round for three hours every morning before school, or those who have worked in retail environments and increased their responsibilities along the way.
+We have heard of partners who were impressed by candidates who undertook a paper round for three hours every morning before school, or those who have worked in retail and worked their way up the ladder.

 Showing recruiters that you have the skills needed to be a good lawyer should always involve looking back through your past experiences for evidence.
-Every skill you might have developed in a previous job or during an extracurricular activity (eg, perfect punctuality, a good telephone manner or an ability to defuse situations when people are upset) is something that recruiters want to know about, as long as you can show evidence of that skill by referring back to your experiences in a concise and articulate way.
+Every skill you might have developed in a previous job or during an extracurricular activity (eg, perfect punctuality, a good telephone manner or an ability to defuse an emotional situation) is something that recruiters want to know about, as long as you can show evidence of that skill by referring back to your experiences in a concise and articulate way.